Travels from New Hampshire, USA

 As a keynote speaker, Majka addresses a diverse group of organizations and companies.
-Her clients have included Google, Nespresso, the Utah Council for Citizen Diplomacy, the Commonwealth Club, Banff Film and Book Festival, Colorado Environmental Coalition, universities and colleges throughout North America, and many others.
+Her clients have included Google, Nespresso, the Commonwealth Club, Banff Film and Book Festival, Colorado Environmental Coalition, universities and colleges throughout North America, and many others.

-Her work and projects have been featured in The Economist, Outside magazine, The Weather Channel, NPR and many other major international media outlets.
-Majka’s articles have appeared in publications including Afar, Men’s Health, Skiing, Backpacker, Patagonia, Alpinist, Women’s Adventure, The Explorers Journal, and Climbing, where her column “Whipped,” ran for six years.
-Majka’s blog, The Liminal Line, can be found here, on her website.
+Her work and projects have been featured in The New York Times, The Economist, Outside Magazine, NPR and many other major international media outlets.
+Majka’s articles have appeared in publications including Fortune, Afar, Men’s Health, Skiing Magazine, Backpacker, Patagonia, Alpinist, Women’s Adventure, The Explorers Journal, and Climbing, where her column “Whipped,” ran for six years.

 Through her experiences and stories, Majka Burhardt offers insights on how teams can collaborate and achieve their goals; ways to succeed in a challenging environment; how individuals can reach their full potential for work and other purposes; and the role people play in their local communities and in the world.
 Burhardt also gives speeches on coffee – from its origins to the impact it has on the global economy.